 This section defines the specifics of encrypting a JWE CEK with RSAES-PKCS1-V1_5 [RFC3447].
-The alg Header Parameter value RSA1_5 is used in this case.
+The alg Header Parameter value RSA1_5 is used for this algorithm.

 A key of size 2048 bits or larger MUST be used with this algorithm.